Tuesday, August 23

 5. The Northern flickers are diurnal.
 Diurnal means they are awake during the daylight hours.
 They hunt for food during the day and sleep/rest during the night.

-Share a fact about the Northern flicker with us?
+Share a fact about the Northern Flicker with us?

 Northern flicker

-Get your free Northern flicker printable worksheet here:
+Get your free Northern Flicker printable worksheet here:

 Northern flicker worksheet

-Visit my printables section for a wide selection of worksheets and coloring sheets!
+Visit my printable section for a wide selection of worksheets and coloring sheets!

 Books about Woodpeckers, Northern flickers: